-Except in the election to our board of nominees set forth herein and the increase in authorized capital, none of the officers or directors have any interest in any of the matters to be acted upon at the Annual Meeting.
+Except in the election to our board of nominees, none of the officers or directors have any interest in any of the matters to be acted upon at the Annual Meeting.

 The Board Recommends that Shareholders Vote "For" Proposal Nos.
-1, 2, 3 4, 5 (every THREE years) and 6.
+1, 2 (all ratios), 3, 4 and 5.